Get in Gear: 18 Cool Boat Gadgets You Never Knew You Needed

 Added to the weight and wiggling of said dog is the unstable rocking of waves or boat wakes, making this task all the trickier.
 If your dog is a regular companion on your boat, you might want to consider a handy pet ladder.

-The Paws Aboard ladder is lightweight and portable enough to take on any water excursion.
+The Paws Aboard ladder is lightweight and portable enough to take on any water excursion whether fresh or salty.
 Simply attach it to the boat ladder and you're good to go.
 Your dog will thank you.
 So will your back.

 Recommended: Buddy Bowl